jayzamazing/Algorithms-Data-Structures/README.md

 # Algorithms-Data-Structures
 <p>
-Simple Algorithms and Data Structures for my reference and practice.
+Simple Algorithms and Data Structures in Java for my reference and practice.
 Barely starting, nowhere near complete.
 Will add more as time goes on.
 </p>
 <p>